mayurimhetre/ML-House-Price-Advanced-Regression/README.md

 ## Objective
 The main objective is to build a **regression model** that can accurately predict the **SalePrice** of each house given its features.
 This involves understanding and preprocessing mixed data types, handling missing values, performing feature engineering, and applying regression algorithms that minimize prediction error.

-## Evaluation Metric
-Model performance is measured using **Root Mean Squared Logarithmic Error (RMSLE)** — calculated as the Root Mean Squared Error (RMSE) between the **logarithm of predicted prices and log of actual prices**.
-Using logarithms helps balance errors across both expensive and cheaper houses.

 ## Results

 **1.Random Forest Regressor:**